Hapoel Katamon Jerusalem F.C.: History

-At the end of 2012–13 season in Liga Alef, Hapoel Katamon succeeded to qualify for Liga Leumit, where they faced Hapoel Jerusalem.
-Hapoel Katamon finished the 2013–14 season in Liga Leumit in the 14th place, and had to play-off against relegation with the Liga Alef play-offs winner, Ironi Tiberias.
-Hapoel Katamon lost 1–5 on aggregate (0–3, 1–2), and relegated back to Liga Alef.
+At the end of the 2012–13 season, Hapoel Katamon succeeded to qualify for Liga Leumit, where they faced Hapoel Jerusalem.
+Hapoel Katamon finished the 2013–14 season in the 14th place, and had to play-off against relegation with Ironi Tiberias.
+Hapoel Katamon lost 1–5 on aggregate (0–3, 1–2).
 The team finished the 2014–15 season in the first place of Liga Alef's northern division, and returned to Liga Leumit.
 In the 2015–16 season, the club achieved its best placing to date, when they finished fourth in Liga Leumit.
 In the 2018–19 season, the club won the Toto Cup Leumit - becoming the first fan owned club to win a trophy in Israeli football.
-Later in the 2018–19 season the club won the Girls State Cup.

-In May 2020, during the 2019–20 season, the club's Council decided to rename the club's name to Hapoel Jerusalem, and changed the logo accordingly.
+In May 2020, during the 2019–20 season, the club's council decided to rename as Hapoel Jerusalem, and changed the logo accordingly.